SuwitchayaK/Stress_Detection/README.md

 # Aware of Your Stress: A Stress Detection Using Wearable Watch

+This project focuses on predicting stress levels using physiological data collected from a wearable watch.
+The goal is to assess the predictive accuracy of machine learning models and evaluate whether the device is suitable for stress detection in patients.

+## Project Overview

-The data used in this project is the raw data of participants ID11 to ID35.
-The data and the descriptions can be found at the following link: https://github.com/italha-d/Stress-Predict-Dataset.git.
-The processed data is in 'StressDetection.csv' file.
-The codes used to visualize and analyze the data can be found in the Jupyter Notebook.
-The codes are divided into four sections.
-Section 1 contains codes for visualizations.
-Section 2 has functions to create lag variables and split the data.
-Section 3 is the analysis part.
-It includes codes for Random Forest, Support Vector Machine, K-Nearest Neighbors, and Ridge Logistic Regression.
-Section 4 is the cross-validation part based on time-series splits.
+- **Dataset: The raw data of participants ID11 to ID35 (25 participants).
+The data and the detailed descriptions can be found at the following link: https://github.com/italha-d/Stress-Predict-Dataset.git, and the processed data is in 'StressDetection.csv' file.
+The features in this project include heart rate (HR), blood volume pressure (BVP), accelerometer (ACC), skin conductance (EDA), inter-beat interval (IBI), and skin temperature (TEMP).

 **Libraries used in the project:** Pandas, Numpy, Matplotlib, Seaborn, Scikitlearn